kslin/PAL-seq/README.md

 Requirements:
 - Python 3.4 or above
-- STAR
+- STAR (optional)
 - bedtools

-For the python requirements, run:
+We recommend making a Python3 virtual environment.
+After cloning this repository, navigate to the directory and install the python dependencies:
 ```
 pip install -r requirements.txt
 ```